-As today's market is very limited, large scale heat pumps are not constructed for very fast start/stop or load changes.
-Using adequate secondary water systems and control methods around the heat pump can enable most large scale heat pumps to fast starts and stops.
-In practice, the possibilities depends on the specific heat pump construction and system requirements as outlet temperatures, efficiencies and more will be affected from fast load changes.
+As today's market is very limited, the large-scale heat pumps on market today are not constructed for very fast start/stop or load changes.
+Using adequate secondary water systems and control methods around the heat pump can enable most large-scale heat pumps to fast start and stop.
+In practice, the possibilities of fast regulating depend on the specific heat pump configuration and type as well as system requirements such as outlet temperatures and efficiencies.

-Table 3 summarizes the main advantages and disadvantages for the different types of heat pumps and applications.
+Table 3 summarizes the main advantages and disadvantages of the different types of heat pumps and applications.

-Table 3: Advantages and disadvantages of heat pumps.
+Table 0-3: Advantages and disadvantages of heat pumps.

-Туре Compression Absorption Heat source Ambient air Excess heat Seawater Excess heat Advantages Utilization of low temperature heat sources x х x x Coupling of electricity- and heat sector x х x Yields higher thermal output than required driving energy (COP $> 1$ ) x х х х Can be installed in locations with restrictions on exhaust emissions x х x Can supply combined heating and cooling x Disadvantages Working principle is still unfamiliar to parts of the heating industry x х x x High COP requires low temperature difference between source and sink х х x (x) Changes in flow or temperature of the heat source affects the performance of the heat pump (capacity and COP), which can increase the complexity of the system х х X Х High specific investment costs х х х х May not be available during coldest periods x
+Туре Absorption Heat source Ambient air Excess heat Seawater Excess heat Advantages Utilization of low-temperature heat sources x x х x Coupling of electricity- and heat sector x x x Yields higher thermal output than required driving energy (COP > 1) x x x x Can be installed in locations with restrictions on exhaust emissions х x x x Can supply combined heating and cooling (x) х (x) x Low variable production cost х х x x Disadvantages The working principle is still unfamiliar to parts of the heating industry x High COP requires a low-temperature difference between source and sink х x x (x) Changes in flow or temperature of the heat source affect the performance of the heat pump (capacity and COP), which can increase the complexity of the system v Y , and the second s Juich specific investment costs (CADEV) X X X X High specific investment costs (CAPEX) X X X X

-A general advantage of heat pumps is that the heat pump is able to recycle excess heat or utilize energy from the ambient which enables utilization of heat sources otherwise left unused by conventional heat production technologies.
+A general advantage of heat pumps is that the heat pump can recycle excess heat or utilize energy from the ambient which enables the utilization of heat sources otherwise left unused by conventional heat production technologies.

 In energy systems where electricity plays a vital role, compression heat pumps can incorporate electricity in heating systems in an effective manner.
-For processes that are electrically heated, heat pumps reduce power consumption and load on the electrical grid.
+For processes that are electrically heated, heat pumps reduce power consumption and load on the electrical grid, especially if the heat pumps are combined with energy storage.